 Biweekly contribution change deadlines (PDF)

-If you are paid on a monthly basis, changes to your contribution election that are generally made by midnight on the 12th of the month will be reflected on that month’s check.
-Changes made after the 12th of the month, may not be reflected until the following month.
+If you are paid on a monthly basis, changes to your contribution election, including enrolling in the Plan, that are generally made by midnight on the deadline date will be reflected on that month’s check.
+Changes made after the deadline date, will not be reflected until the following month.

 Monthly contribution change deadlines (PDF)